 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total rating score of three (3) points out of a possible ten (10) points in this category.
-This resulted in a weighted score of 22.5 in this category.
-Employee's score was much lower than the other employee within his competitive level.
+Employee received a total rating score of one (1) point out of a possible ten (10) points in this category.
+This resulted in a weighted score of seven and a half (7.5) in this category.
+Employee's score was much lower than the other employee within her competitive level.
 In reviewing the documents of record, Employee did not proffer any credible statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
-Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature." and noted that performance evaluations are "subjective and individualized in nature."
+Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."